| Session | Course Dates | Application Deadline | Document Deadline | Payment Deadline |

 If you are still unsure, email cedmail@queensu.ca for confirmation.
 If you would like to verify that your assessment meets the qualification requirements, visit Pearson Clinical Canada.

-Candidates who are required to provide a letter of enrollment to their Special Education department to gain access to the Level B tests may do so by contacting cedmail@queensu.ca.
+Learners who are required to provide a letter of enrollment to their Special Education department to gain access to the Level B tests may do so by contacting cedmail@queensu.ca.

 Applicants who require accommodations for a specific learning need (e.g., learning disability) within their AQ/ABQ course, should click here for further information and support.